balvisio/CAFA-Toolset/README.md

 * Multiple run of this program with the same input file will create subsequent versions of the output files.

-The program can also take an output file name as a command line argument:
+The program can also take an output file for the merged file name as a command line argument:

 ```
 python Filter -I1=uniprot_sprot.dat.2014_09 -G=559292 -O=uniprot_sprot.dat.2014_09.559292.tfa
 ```

-python Filter --input1 UniProtKB/SwissProt-annotation-at-t0 -G taxon_id -output output_filename

 ### Benchmark Creation
 This tool will create benchmark files from two input annotation files in